 Looking back today at this seemingly insignificant occurrence, I now realize it was a momentous occasion.

 Unpacking my suitcase, upon my return, the initial intrigue of this booklet on numbers once more overwhelmed me.
 I took a closer look.
-Its contents were as simple as they were fascinating; each number is given a meaning like “the dead man that speaks,” or “from the mouth of the villain,” with a short explanation of how this particular meaning was indisputable, Cabala-like, linked to this or that particular number.
+Its contents were as simple as they were fascinating.
+Each number in this booklet has a specific meaning.
+Like “the dead man that speaks,” or “from the mouth of the villain.”
+Accompanied by a short explanation of how this meaning was indisputably, Cabala-like, linked to one specific number.
 In the same booklet, an attempt is made to make numerical associations to specific dreams.

-A week or so later I played the Lottery using the numbers from the booklet that supposedly represented a recurring dream I had at the time.
-I almost believed the numbers reflected the situation I found myself in, during that particular phase of my life.
+A week or so later, I played the Lottery using the numbers from the booklet that supposedly represented a recurring dream I had at the time.
+I almost believed the figures reflected the situation in which I found myself during that singular phase of my life.
 Before my mind’s eye, the numbers La Smorfia suggested were starting to live a life of their own.
 Then I won the jackpot (an obscene amount of money) in the National Lottery.

 When I got over the initial shock and regained my bearings, I decided to dedicate my life to writing stories.
-I also became exceedingly fascinated by real wine.
-I already had a taste for and fundamental knowledge of wine before winning the Lottery, but now that my budget is almost unlimited, good wine became an intrinsic part of my life.
+I also became exceedingly fascinated by wine.
+I already had a taste for wine before winning the Lottery.
+Still, now that my budget is almost unlimited, good wine became an intrinsic part of my life.
 At the same time, my interest in producing a TV series based on occurrences in my life is increasingly taking up my attention.